Studená (Jindřichův Hradec District): Administrative division

 Maršov, Olšany and Velký Jeníkov form an exclave of the municipal territory.

+Etymology

+The name literally means 'cold' in Czech.

 Geography

 Studená is located about 21 km east of Jindřichův Hradec.
 It lies in the Javořice Highlands.
 The highest points is at 803 m above sea level.
 The stream Studenský potok flows through the municipality.
 The upper course of the stream Hamerský potok briefly flows along the northwestern municipal border near Domašín.
 The territory of Studená is rich in small fishponds.

 History

 The first written mention of Studená is from 1365, when Lords of Hradec sold it to Dětřich of Obrataň.
 Between 1446 and 1458, during the rule of Barons of Studenec, Studená was promoted to a market town, but it lost the title sometime in the following centuries.
 From 1557, it belonged to the Telč estate.

 Transport

 There are no railways or major roads passing through the municipality.